-Specifies a field-validation exit routine.
-CL/SuperSession normally requires that the data contain only printable characters.
+Specifies the load module name of a field-validation exit routine.

+Normally, CL/SuperSession requires that NAM data contain only printable characters.
 A user exit may be given control to validate each field using different requirements.

-See "Field Validation User Exit Routines" on page 121 for more information.
+See "Field Validation User Exit Routines" on page 109 for more information.